AntoanSarafski/AntoanSarafski/README.md

 # Antoan Sarafski
 I,m Antoan from Bulgaria, passionate about technology and coding.
-I really enjoy learning languages and frameworks.
+I really enjoy learning new languages and frameworks.

 ## Skills and Exeprience
 * 👨🏻‍💻 C#